DOT Drug Testing

 What Rights Do Drivers Have in DOT Drug Testing?

 Drivers have several rights in the DOT drug testing process.
 They have the right to refuse a test, though refusal is treated the same as a positive result.
-Do you want to know drug and alcohol program.
+Do you want to know about drug and alcohol programs?
 They have the right to discuss their results with the Medical Review Officer (MRO) if the test is positive.
 Drivers also have the right to seek a retest of their original specimen at a different laboratory if they dispute the results.

 How Can Drivers and Carriers Stay Updated About DOT Drug Testing?